ravens/awesome-telco/README.md

 - [my5G-core](https://github.com/my5G/my5G-core) - Currently, my5G-core is a fork of the free5GC project, with some extensions to facilitate the deployment.
 - [III-5GC-Free-Trial](https://github.com/III-5GC/III-5GC-Free-Trial) - The basic III-5GC is a free trial for lab research, prototype product testing and simple 5G end-to-end demonstration.
 - [upf-bpf](https://github.com/navarrothiago/upf-bpf) - An open source C++ library powered by eBPF/XDP for user plane in mobile core network (5G/LTE).
+- [5G_CN](https://github.com/wnlUc3m/5G_CN) - This is a basic implementation of a 5G Core Network supporting 4G LTE control signalling.

 ### 4G